bunnyokudev/UrlScannerProj/README.md

 # URL Scanner

 A simple web application built with **Flask** that allows users to scan websites for potential malicious activity.
-This project was made for Maryville University's 1st Hackathon.
+This project was made in 3 days for Maryville University's 1st Hackathon.

 ## Features

 - User-friendly web interface.
-- Input a URL and click "Scan" (functionality to be implemented).
+- Input a URL and click "Scan".
 - Simple and clean design with a responsive layout.

+## Future Plans
+I plan to add more features and better methods of detection as I pursue my education in Cybersecurity and learn more skills.

 ## Dependencies